On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Introduction

 Given a normal surface singularity $(X,O)$ and given two different prime divisors $E, F$ appearing on its minimal resolution, Nash conjectured in \cite{Nash} that {\em none of the spaces $\overline{N}_E, \overline{N}_F$ is included in the other one}.
 This conjecture, which was proved in \cite{Nash_surfaces}, can be generalized in the form of the following problem which, as far as we know, was stated first by Ishii \cite[3.10]{I_max} (here $X$ may denote an irreducible germ of arbitrary dimension):

 \emph{Let $E$ and $F$ be prime divisors over $O\in X$.
 Characterize when $\overline{N}_F \subset \overline{N}_E$.}

-This problem is wide open even for smooth germs of surfaces $(X,O)$.
+This problem is wide open even for \emph{smooth} germs of surfaces $(X,O)$.
 This is the reason why we concentrate here on this case.
-We will assume for simplicity that our germ is $(\CC^2,O)$.
+We will assume without loss of generality that our germ is $(\CC^2,0)$.

-``The combinatorial type'' of a pair of divisors is the combinatorics of the minimal sequence of blowing ups needed for making both of them appear.
-One of the main results in this paper is (see Section \ref{sec:arcs}):
+The \emph{combinatorial type} of a pair of divisors is the combinatorial type of the minimal sequence of blowing ups needed for making both of them appear.
+One of the main results in this paper is (see Theorem \ref{theo:Nash_top}):